 It’s a major technical challenge to measure the authority of every site on the internet.
 We asked Matt about the human and technical resources that go into it…

 “Running and maintaining the Mozscape index takes a large team of developers and many servers.
-In addition to the servers used to build the Mozscape index and compute Domain Authority, we have dedicated servers used for crawling, creating a crawl schedule, serving the Mozscape API and a rather impressive number of hard disks and servers just dedicated to storing all the data!” – Matthew Peters, Director of Data Science, MOZ |
+In addition to the servers used to build the Mozscape index and compute Domain Authority, we have dedicated servers used for crawling, creating a crawl schedule, serving the Mozscape API and a rather impressive number of hard disks and servers just dedicated to storing all the data!” – Matthew Peters, Director of Data Science, Moz |

 When a page with lower authority ranks well, it is likely because it performs well in other ways: